IAS 37 paras 84,85 disclosures, timing, sensitivities, policy, judgements

 The environmental obligation includes estimated costs for the rehabilitation of coal mining, oil, gas and petrochemical sites.
 The amount provided is calculated based on currently available facts and applicable legislation.

-The total environmental provision at 30 June 2022 amounted to R17 207 million (2021 – R16 196 million).
 In line with the requirements of the legislation of South Africa, the utilisation of certain investments is restricted for mining rehabilitation purposes.
-These investments amounted to R700 million (2021 – R676 million).
-In addition, indemnities of R2 314 million (2021 – R2 190 million) are in place.
+These investments amounted to R749 million (2022 – R700 million).
+In addition, indemnities of R2 527 million (2022 – R2 314 million) are in place.

 The following risk-free rates were used to discount the estimated cash flows based on the underlying currency and time duration of the obligation.